vladmytko/DocorLy/README.md

 ---

+### Reviews
+- Patients can leave reviews for doctors and clinics after attended appointments.
+- Each review includes a rating (1–5) and an optional comment.
+- Duplicate reviews from the same patient for the same doctor are prevented.
+- Doctor average ratings are automatically recalculated after each review is added or removed.

+---

+### Doctor Specialities
+- Administrators can create and manage medical specialities.
+- Each speciality must have a unique, non-empty title.
+- Duplicate speciality titles are automatically prevented.
+- The API supports prefix-based search for specialities, making it easy to find doctors.

+---

+### Invitations
+- Clinics can invite doctors to join their team using the invitation system.
+- Invitations include the clinic ID, doctor ID, and email, and start with a `PENDING` status.
+- Doctors can view all pending invitations and choose to accept or decline them.
+- When a doctor accepts an invitation, they are automatically added to the clinic.
+- If an invitation is declined or already processed, it can no longer be accepted.
+- Validation ensures doctors cannot receive duplicate invitations for the same clinic.

+---
 ### Storage & Infrastructure
 - **MongoDB Atlas** – main database.
 - **AWS S3** – image storage (clinic logos, doctor avatars).